peterlefanulumsdaine/designwithfontforge.com/pt-BR/Word_Space.md

 title: Espaçando palavras
 ---

-It may sound funny to pay special attention to the word space, however it is one of the most commonly used parts of a type design.
+It may sound funny to pay special attention to the word space; however, it is one of the most commonly used parts of a type design.

 A word space that is too wide or too narrow can ruin the design of a font.
 It’s not too early to begin considering the word spacing as long as you have your first characters set up.
 The choice you make at this point should be gradually adjusted while you progress in the design of the font.